 Julie’s work in the fantasy and science fiction field has appeared on hundreds of book covers, comic books, trading cards, and various collectibles.
 Her work can be seen worldwide in major advertising campaigns, album covers, posters, and collectibles of all kinds.

-Every year, she and her husband, Boris Vallejo, produce paintings for the highly anticipated Boris Vallejo and Julie Bell Fantasy Calendar published by Workman, now in its 36th year.
+Every year, she and her husband, Boris Vallejo, produce paintings for the highly anticipated Boris Vallejo and Julie Bell Fantasy Calendar published by Workman.

 Julie shares her life and her studio in Pennsylvania with her husband, Boris Vallejo.